byronfichardt/Watcher/README.md

 # Watcher - The Open Source Exception Tracker

 ## Why Watcher
+* Watcher is open source.
+* It is easy to use
+* It looks great
+* It is functional.

-Watcher is a way for you to host your own exception tracker.
+Because Watcher is open source it allows you to host the exception tracker on your own server, storing all your data where you want it.
-With [GDPR](https://gdpr-info.eu/), companies and individuals need to be able to comply.
-One way to be more compliant is to host the exception tracker yourself.

-Watcher is a great open source way to watch for exceptions in your apps.

 ## Installation